b.1871 – d.1910 – Hoxton Crew Gang Member –

 The story of Edward hit an obstacle very early on.
 The Find a Grave index assumes a birth in Ireland with no solid evidence whatsoever; I believe this to be untrue.

-Tracing the lunacy documents backwards, I found that Edward entered to lunacy system via prison, and from here I tracked the tale of an abandoned child, who became a petty teenage member of The Hoxton Gang of watch snatchers and grew in to a hardened criminal eventually threatening a police officer with a pistol after a dramatic chase on London Bridge.
-A number of aliases were used making the traceability even more difficult, but the police kept good records.
+Tracing the lunacy documents backwards, I found that Edward entered to lunacy system via prison, and from here I tracked the tale of an abandoned child, who became a petty teenage member of The Hoxton Gang of watch snatchers and grew into a hardened criminal eventually threatening a police officer with a pistol after a dramatic chase on London Bridge.
+A number of aliases were used making the traceability even more difficult, but thankfully the police kept good records.

 Edward Ellerton was born in 1871, to father Edward (a Shoemaker b.1848) and mother Fanny Auvaline (b.1851) in the Shoreditch area of London.

 The 1871 Census, taken on 2nd April 1871, shows Fanny ELLERTON living with parents Charles and Amelia ROOM in Bethnal Green.

 Also on 2nd April 1871, a marriage record was found on which Fanny and her father Charles use a false surname, probably to hide family embarrassment of Fanny being pregnant out of wedlock; Fanny Auvaline NICHOLSON, her father stated as Charles Nicholson (Oven Builder) married Edward Ellerton.
 The marriage was witnessed by Edward’s sister Eliza and Eliza’s husband George Starr confirming the family link.
 The unusual middle name, the correct address given and known relatives ensure this is the right marriage.